New Health Management Service: Visualizing Health from Sleep

 Worst 1000

-Nicotine, the main component of tobacco, has a stimulant effect and can reduce the quality of your sleep.
+Nicotine, the main component of tobacco, has an awakening effect and can reduce sleep quality.

-Although the differences were not as big as in the other categories, 77% of the TOP1000 slept in a completely dark environment, while the WORST1000 only accounted for 60%.
+Although not as significant as other categories, 77% of the Top 1000 sleep in a completely dark environment, while only 60% of the Worst 1000 do.

 (Q: How often do you sleep in a quiet, dark room?)